mobile app bar

 Nikola Jokic, Nuggets v Thunder Game 5

-Denver wouldn’t have had a fighting chance if it weren’t for Jokic.
-The Thunder didn’t have a single answer for slowing him down.
-In Game 4, Isaiah Hartenstein rose to the occasion, holding Jokic to 2-9 shooting when he defended him.
+In Game 4, Isaiah Hartenstein had managed to rise to the occasion, holding Jokic to 2-9 shooting when he defended him.
 That was far from the case in Game 5.

-Jokic looked absolutely sensational with 44 points, 15 rebounds, and 5 assists while shooting 68% from the field.
+Jokic was absolutely sensational with 44 points, 15 rebounds, and 5 assists while shooting 68% from the field.
 Jamal Murray helped him out with 28 points, but the rest of the team failed to provide any offensive assistance.

 “You look at a guy like Jokic and dare I say, looking human, it catches you off guard,” Smith said.
 “Using LeBron James as the litmus test to make such an assertion, I disagree with him on that point.”